judith-lutz/judith-lutz.github.io/README.md

    title="Willmaster logo in fixed position" />-->

-    ~@posteo.de (replace ~ by judith lutz without the space)
+    Contact:~@posteo.de (replace ~ by judith lutz without the space)
    <br>

 <br>
-I am currently working in the mountains.
+I am currently working in the mountains in Austria for a gap summer.
 Here is my
 <a
  href="cv.pdf"
  name="cv.pdf">CV</a> (updated August 2025).